5.9 Interactions

 • Coefficient for WC × Gender (“interaction effect”): This model allows the effect of each predictor in the interaction to differ depending on the level of the other.
 The interaction effect describes the rate at which that occurs.
 The interaction has two interpretations.
 First, the WC effect on fasting glucose is -0.020 different for females than for males.
 Second, the gender difference in mean fasting glucose changes by -0.020 mmol/L for each 1 cm difference in WC.

 NOTE: When there is an interaction in the model, be very careful when interpreting the main effects – they are NOT the overall effects of each predictor since each predictor involved in an interaction does not have a single overall effect (see Section 5.9.11 for how to get an appropriate overall test for a predictor involved in an interaction).
 A main effect is the effect of a predictor when the other predictor in the interaction is 0 or at its reference level.
 The answer to “What is the effect of WC on fasting glucose?” is “it depends on gender” (and vice versa).
-There is no single main effect for WC or for gender – each depends on the other.
+There is no single overall effect for WC or for gender – each depends on the other.

 5.9.4.1 Examining the equation for each gender